-- A budget is a financial plan that estimates the money we expect to earn or receive and where we plan to spend it. - Usually we do not have enough money to do everything we want so we need to set priorities, which includes analyzing our needs and wants in order to create a budget. - Needs are basic things people must have to survive (food, clothing, and shelter), resources they need to do their jobs (education/training, reliable transportation, information and technology, and tools of the trade) and resources to help build and protect their assets (savings, insurance). - Wants are things that are nice to have or that we find enjoyable but are not necessary for living, earning, or protecting what you have. - A budget is also thought of as a "road map" to help get from point A to B or reach certain goals.
-For example, someone might want to grow their savings from \$100 to \$10,000 or have enough money for a wedding or down payment on a house.
+- A budget is a financial plan that estimates the money we expect to earn or receive and where we plan to spend money in various categories. - Usually we do not have enough money to do everything we want, so we need to set priorities, which includes analyzing our needs and wants in order to create a budget. - Needs are basic things people must have to survive (food, clothing, and shelter), resources they need to do their jobs (education/training, reliable transportation, information and technology, and tools of the trade) and resources to help build and protect their assets (savings, insurance). - Wants are things that are nice to have or that we find enjoyable but are not necessary for living, earning money, or protecting what you have. - A budget can also be thought of as a "road map" to help get from Point A to Point B, or to reach certain goals.
+For example, someone might want to grow their savings from \$100 to \$10,000, or have enough money for a wedding or down payment on a house.
 Planning your finances helps you get there.

-3. Provide access to or distribute copies of Activity 1.1 and Handout 1.2 to students and explain the scenario.
+3. Provide access to, or distribute copies of, Activity 1.1 and Handout 1.2 to students, and explain the imagined scenario.

-Canada has announced a new program that encourages high school graduates to take a "gap year" to explore their interests and the real world before pursuing a specific career or post-secondary education.
-Each young Canadian will receive \$2,000 to use towards their activities over the course of the year.
+Canada has announced a new program that encourages high school graduates to take a "gap year" to explore their interests and the real world before pursuing a career or starting postsecondary education.
+Each young Canadian will receive \$2,500 to use towards their activities over the course of the year.

-Using the activities on Handout 1.2, students will have to create a budget for the year.
-They will need to determine how to spend their time and money, including saving money for any future goals or activities.
-Provide students with 15 min or more to complete the activity.
+Using the amounts listed on Handout 1.2, students will have to create a budget for the year based on their choices (Activity 1.1).
+They will need to decide how to spend their time and money, including saving money for any future plans.
+Provide students with 15-20 minutes to complete the activity.